HWalker79

 But if the Bible does teach historical fact, then are Christians doomed to be forever mocked by atheists for accepting the historicity of Adam and Eve?
 Well, even in random, unguided evolution there must have been a first female to propagate the rest of the ‘mutated’ hominin species.
 Darwinian evolution is powered by random, beneficial mutations giving rise to new species.
 But if the mutations are random, then you wouldn’t expect humans to arise in multiple locations around the globe simultaneously – the descendants must originate from the first of the new species of its type[10].
 Species have to be very similar to each other in order to successfully reproduce and create fertile offspring.
 If there was a first female hominin, then we may as well name her, and that's exactly what scientists have done – "Mitochondrial Eve"!
 An article in New Scientist says "If you trace back the DNA in the maternally inherited mitochondria within our cells, all humans have a theoretical common ancestor.
 This woman, known as “mitochondrial Eve”, lived between 100,000 and 200,000 years ago in southern Africa."[14]

 Two creation accounts are presented next to each other in Genesis One and Two.
 The first shows the order and progression of Creation from the beginning of time.
-However, just in case humans look like an afterthought in this model (created last) or seem of equal importance to everything else (given one day of God’s attention like the sky, stars and sea creatures were) then God possibly inspired the second account to put humans front and centre, where they were created first with His undivided attention and entrusted with jobs.
+The second puts humans front and centre, created intimately with God’s undivided attention and entrusted with roles and responsibilities.
 We are here for a very special purpose[11] and God wanted to clearly communicate this and how He views us.
-Not through complicated scientific explanations, but with a beautifully simple account.

 And yet...

-Some Origin of Life theorists are exploring the possibility that life began in deep sea vents, which would concur with Day Four’s version of sea creatures being the first life forms on Earth.
+Some secular Origin of Life theorists are exploring the possibility that life began in deep sea vents, which would concur with Day Four’s version of sea creatures being the first life forms on Earth.
 And we know that humans were the last species to arrive on the scene as Day 6 also indicates.
 The 7-day account portrays a journey through time of increasing complexity and greater diversity of life-forms, and that is what Darwinian evolution attests too as well.
 The Genesis account was written roughly 3500 years ago and Darwin’s ‘On the Origin of Species’ was published in 1859, but bizarrely they both paint a similar trajectory.
-Darwin’s theory of evolution has some large issues that need investigating, but I’ll save that for a later post.
-The main area of contention is over the timescale of these two models.
-Secular science argues for a universe that is nearly 14 billion years old whereas the Biblical model could point to a much younger universe.
+Darwin’s theory of unguided evolution has some large issues that need investigating, but I’ll save that for a later post.
+The main areas of contention are over the timescale of these two models and if there is intelligence behind life arising or not.
+Secular science argues for a universe that is nearly 14 billion years old whereas the Biblical model points to a much younger universe.

-Is there any evidence for a younger universe as the Bible hints at?
+Is there any evidence for a younger universe?

 Radioisotope dating works by measuring the radioactive decay of an element such as Uranium 238 into its more stable daughter isotope Lead 206.
 Secular scientists conclude that it takes 4.46 billion years for half of Uranium 238 in a sample to decay to Lead 206 by emitting alpha particles, which are helium nuclei composed of two protons and two neutrons.
 This process is known as alpha decay.